Homotopy theory with bornological coarse spaces: Motivic coarse spectra

 \subsection{Stabilization}

+Before giving the construction of the category of motivic coarse spectra $\Sp\cX$ as a stabilization of the category of motivic coarse spaces $\Spc\cX$ we demonstrate the method in the case of the construction of the category of spectra $\Sp^{\la}$ {$\Sp^{\la}$} from the category of spaces $\Spc^{\la}$.

-We let $\Sp$ denote the category of spectra. \begin{rem} The $\infty$-category of spectra is a stable $\infty$-category.
-A basic reference {for it} is Lurie \cite[Sec.~1]{HA}.
+\begin{rem} The large $\infty$-category of small spectra is a presentable stable $\infty$-category.
+A reference for it is Lurie \cite[Sec.~1]{HA}.
 The $\infty$-category of spectra can be characterized as the universal presentable stable $\infty$-category generated by one object.
-It can be constructed as the stabilization of the category of spaces \eqref{fwefwe234234234}.
-To this end one forms the pointed $\infty$-category $\Spc_{*}$ of pointed spaces.
-It has a suspension endo-functor
+It can be constructed as the stabilization of the category of spaces $\Spc^{\la}$ (see \eqref{fwefwe234234234} for a model) .
+To this end one forms the pointed $\infty$-category $\Spc^{\la}_{*/} $ of pointed spaces.
+It has a suspension endofunctor

 The category of spectra is then obtained by inverting this functor in the realm of presentable $\infty$-categories.
-Therefore we set The category $\Sp$ is characterized by the obvious universal property.
-It fits into an adjunction
+According to this prescription we set